 Considering their proximity to the ocean, their personal and company values, and the scale of their business, they made the decision to replace all of the plastic straws with paper ones.
 Bagby Beer feels that the benefit to the environment, to the community, and to themselves will far outweigh the initial financial impact.
 The paper straws they have implemented are FDA approved, are completely biodegradable and compostable, are chlorine and chemical-free, and are made in the USA.
 They are willing to make this commitment, even though it will be more expensive at first, because it is their hope that others will follow suit, and that together there can be a significant reduction to the impact on the environment and the wildlife within it.
 So rad!

 They’ve even asked their employees to pitch in on the efforts by not automatically providing straws with water or soft drinks, but only when customers request them.
-Employees are required to bring a reusable covered drink cup to work, instead of using the disposable to-go cups.
+Employees are encouraged to bring a reusable covered drink cup to work, instead of using the disposable to-go cups.
 They are challenging each other to be mindful, and educating one another about what is recycling, and what isn’t.
 They are also saving ice water to water the plants around their restaurant.
 They encourage their employees to be a part of the process and welcome suggestions for anything they think will help.